stain/flowing-clj/README.md

-# flow
+# flowing-clj

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library for building dataflows.

 ## Usage